ci-group/learning_machines_robobo/examples/ros_basic_setup/README.md

 The reason this is a separate repository is that you can look around and see the simplest version of each file.
 The result of this package is just a hello world.
 It prints the one argument you pass through the command line, it then logs that, saves the log in a file, and saves "Hello!" to another file.

-If you haven't followed the `basic_ros_setup`, this thing is going to be a bit harder to follow, as you're new to the idea of a `catikin_ws` and all that.
+If you haven't followed the [ros tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/ros_tutorial_help), this thing is going to be a bit harder to follow, as you're new to the idea of a `catikin_ws` and all that.
 However, fear not, what you need to know will be explained.

 ### Running the code inside